heriwr/heriwr.github.io/pages/procedures/wilderness.md

 ### Activity & Alertness

-Split the dice from the Mountain Encounter roll.
+Split the dice from the Wilderness Encounter roll.
 The first die determines the encounter's Alertness and the second die determins the encounter's Distance.

 | D6 | Activity | Alertness |
 | ----- | ----- | ----- |